practicajs/practica/docs/blog/prisma-is-different/index.md

 - [How to be a better Node.js developer in 2020](https://yonigoldberg.medium.com/20-ways-to-become-a-better-node-js-developer-in-2020-d6bd73fcf424).
 The 2023 version is coming soon
 - [Practica.js - A Node.js starter](https://github.com/practicajs/practica)
 - [Node.js best practices](https://github.com/goldbergyoni/nodebestpractices)

+**Ideas**

+**Ideas**
+N+1
+E
+It's repository pattern!
+No polymorphic look
+GIS
+Serverless heavy
+Protection - at least one unique field, varchar-191, "break down quickly" - not true, it's hard to break it Find and count all

+** Complicaiton **
+Compare field with field, group with count, distinct, views, triggers Not supported: materialized view,
+Group by and count: https://sebhastian.com/sequelize-group-by/ Cursor based
+Prisma prevents shooting in the foot
+Opening - An opprtunity to see a from the ground up ORM Opening - Node.js is like an elegant man with tints, do we finally have the NHibernate?, Ending - It might be NHibernate, not yet
+Check GitHub extensions
+Example how Prisma abstratcs - you can insert multiple M2M records (posts & categories in one call) Performance tests